Leek and Manifold Valley Light Railway: History

-Trains ran at a maximum speed of 15 mph, and most halts were run on a request basis.
+Trains ran at a maximum speed of 15 mph and most halts ran on a request basis.
 More than this, the train would also often stop to pick up passengers at other places on the lineside footpath, if requested.
-Timetables mostly show single journey times of 50 minutes (with some showing an hour).
+Timetables mostly showed single journey times of 50 minutes, with some showing an hour.

 Most outbound freight consisted of milk, in both churns and bulk tankers, and the products of the dairy goods factory at Ecton.
-In all, some 300 milk churns were handled daily at Waterhouses, and from 1919 a daily milk train ran from Waterhouses to London specifically for this traffic.
+In all, some 300 milk churns were handled daily at Waterhouses and, from 1919, a daily milk train ran from Waterhouses to London specifically for this traffic.
 Latterly milk tanks were used, carried on the transporter wagons.
-Passenger traffic was minimal – the settlements were mostly some distance from the line – except on Bank Holidays when all the line's rolling stock was used to run frequent services to handle the crowds.
+Passenger traffic was minimal – the settlements were mostly some distance from the line – except on bank holidays, when all of the line's rolling stock was used to run frequent services to handle the crowds.

-There was some talk of extending the line northwards to Buxton, whereby Hulme End (and its engine shed) would become the half-way point of the line, but this never materialised.
+There was some talk of extending the line northwards to Buxton, whereby and its engine shed would become the halfway point of the line, but this never materialised.

-The railway was filmed in operation for Pathé News in 1930 under the title "A quaint little Railway".
+The railway was filmed in operation for Pathé News in 1930, under the title "A Quaint Little Railway".